 Hypermiling is the art of intelligent driving, and it’s an absolute gem of a hobby.

-I’ve been hypermiling for close to 6 years now, and I’m still improving my game.
-Like most frugal habits, this one requires careful thought and continuous reflection.
+I’ve been hypermiling for close to 10 years now, and I’m still honing my craft.
+Like most worthwhile habits, this one requires careful thought and continuous reflection.
 The reward for the extra effort behind the wheel is a huge decrease in gasoline consumption and much better mileage on each tank of gas.
 I’m talking 25%+ better than the EPA estimate, and 50%+ better than most other drivers on the road.

 EPA stands for Environmental Protection Agency.
 They rate the fuel efficiency of all cars on the road.
-Most people would love to simply get the EPA estimates, but most hypermilers laugh at those numbers and shoot for much, much better gas mileage.
+Most drivers would love to simply get the EPA estimates, but hypermilers shoot for much, much better gas mileage.